blakkd/Hive-AI-Detector/README.md

 Original link: https://chromewebstore.google.com/detail/hive-ai-detector/cmeikcgfecnhojcbfapbmpbjgllklcbi

-*will be deleted when upstream is patched*
+*this repo will be deleted when upstream is patched*